An important part of the Cold

 Soviet Anti Ballistic Missile early warning

-codenamed Steel Yard by Western military
+Chernobyl-2site was codenamed Steel Yard by

-intelligence, who apparently managed to
+Western military intelligence, who managed to

-photograph the transmitter site during the Cold
+photograph the site during the Cold War.
+The

-War.
-Noteworthy is that site now lays within the
+operational again.
+The site now lays within the

 18 miles Chernobyl exclusion zone, adding to its